zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-User can also decide to select the data to represent and the order applying filters.
+The user can also filter and sort the data in the output tables.
-Filters definition depend on 3 elements:
+Filter definition depends on 3 elements:

-1. Keys: a selector as defined in the previous task.
-Naturally you have to precisely indicate a unique identifier (the ‘all’ possibility can not be applied).
-The key has not to be present in the generated table, but can refer to any selector available in the analysis
+1. Keys: A selector of a parameter as defined in the previous input field.
+Only unique identifiers are permitted and the ‘all’ selector is not supported.
+The key does not need to be actually present in the generated table, but can refer to any selector available in the analysis
-2. Symbols: available symbols can be choose between the one of selection (‘>’, ‘>=’, ‘<’ , ‘<=’ , ‘==’) or the one of ordering (‘ascending’, ‘descending’)
+2. Symbols: available symbols can come from comparators: ‘>’, ‘>=’, ‘<’ , ‘<=’ , ‘==’) or indicate ordering: ‘ascending’, ‘descending’
-3. Number: if as symbol was picked a selection one, a number must be provided for comparison.
+3. Number: if as comparator symbol was used, a number must follow for naking the comparison.

 Using these 3 elements you can generate a filter and design your table format.
 The selector structure to provide is:
 ```
 filter[Keys ,symbols,number]
 ```
-In a table you can provide multiple selecting criteria adding filters separeted with a ‘,’:
+In a table you can provide multiple criteria for seletion by adding multiple filters separeted by a comma (`,`):
 ```
 filter[Keys_1 ,symbols_1,number_1] ’, ‘ filter[Keys_2 ,symbols_2,number_2]
 ```

-Pay attention that HaSAPPy needs to have the same amount of filter lines (i.e. ‘@8C)’) as the number of generated table.
-If you don’t want to apply any kind of filter for a table, crate an empty filter line
+> **NOTE:** Pay attention that HaSAPPy requires one filter line starting with the `@8C)` TAG for each generated table.
+Empty filter lines should be used for tables without filtering.
+The filters will be applied to the tables in the same order as the tables are listed.
 ```
 Provide a filter parameter to select/sort values displayed (N.B. more than one filter can be defined):
 	Keys: as previously defined (N.B. you can not use as parameter ‘all’)